8bitkick/BBCMicroBot/docs/user guide.md

 ### BBC BASIC byte tokens

 Every BBC BASIC keyword is represented in memory as a single byte.
-For example `PRINT` is represented as byte value 0xF1 which is `ñ`.
 We can use these byte tokens directly in tweets to save characters.
-The [Owlet Editor](https://bbcmic.ro) lets you automatically do this quickly and easily with the `Shrink` button.
-Here is a [full list of byte tokens](http://www.benryves.com/bin/bbcbasic/manual/Appendix_Tokeniser.htm) for reference.
+You can quickly do the conversion in the [Owlet Editor](https://bbcmic.ro) using the `Shrink` button (so you don't need to worry about learning the [values of byte tokens](http://www.benryves.com/bin/bbcbasic/manual/Appendix_Tokeniser.htm)).
+As you can see below after conversion the `PRINT` keyword shrinks to a byte token 0xF1, which in Unicode is `ñ`.

 ```
 ñ"HELLO WORLD"